resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 Here's some pseudocode demonstrating what I mean:

-func handle_webhook(request)
+    function handle_webhook(request)
       process_data(request.data)
         respond(200)
     end

 To make sure that you don't accidentally run over the timeout limit, you need to defer any processing processing until *after* the response has been sent.
-In Rails, Delayed Jobs are perfect for this.
+Delayed or background jobs are perfect for this.

-Here's how your code should look:
+Here's how your code could look:

-func handle_webhook(request)
+  function handle_webhook(request)
     schedule_processing(request.data)
     respond(200)
   end

 Even if you're only doing a small amount of processing, there are other factors to take into account.
 On-demand services such as Heroku or PHPFog sometimes need to spin up a new node to handle the request, and this action can take several seconds.
-Even if your app is only spending five seconds processing data it'll still 'fail' if the underlying server took six seconds to start up.
+If your App is only spending five seconds processing data it'll still *fail* if the underlying server took six seconds to start up.

 ### The interesting world of WebHooks ###